w3f/Grants-Program/applications/TuxedoDapp.md

 **Encrypting the local database:**
 We will consider encrypting sensitive data stored in the local database, especially private keys.
 **Piece development**:
-We would like to develop undeveloped and required pieces which are equivalent to pallets in Substrate framework which are built using FRAME.
+We would like to develop undeveloped and required pieces which are equivalent to pallets in the Substrate framework which are built using FRAME.
 Ex: Babe, Sudo, System, membership, etc.

 ## Referral Program (optional) :moneybag: